 Back in 2001, the company began looking at the option of developing an underground mine – launching a pre-feasibility study to investigate all of the possible alternatives and transition strategies.

 The results of this led, in early 2003, to the approval of funding for a full feasibility study for a block cave underground mine and the construction of an exploratory decline.

 Both were completed during 2005 and in December of that year the decision was made to go ahead with the underground mine.

 Work on the A$1.6bn development began on schedule, but was slowed down in January 2009 due to the global economic downturn.
-Macmahon Holding, is the primary mining contractor at Argyle Diamond mining site.
+Macmahon Holding was the primary mining contractor at Argyle Diamond mining site.

 Work resumed in September 2009.
-Underground mining involves development of 30km of block cave mining, excavation of two underground crusher chambers, vertical development and initial cave draw protection.
+Underground mining involved development of 30km of block cave mining, excavation of two underground crusher chambers, vertical development and initial cave draw protection.

 As of June 2012, the roadway and underground workshop construction was complete, and the underground crushers and dewatering pumps were installed.
-The underground mine is expected to start production in 2013 with full production expected in 2014.
+The underground mine started its first production in April 2013.